hunterxcobby/100-days-of-code/log.md

    - Examined a table listing JavaScript operators from highest to lowest precedence, including notes on their associativity, individual operators, and usage examples.

 3. **Control Flow and Error Handling:**
-   - Covered basic control flow statements in JavaScript, particularly the block statement and its scoping effects.
-Discussed the use of `var`, `let`, and `const` for scoping.
+   - Covered basic control flow statements in JavaScript, particularly the block statement and its scoping effects. learned the use of `var`, `let`, and `const` for scoping.

 4. **Conditional Statements:**
-   - Explored conditional statements in JavaScript, focusing on the `if...else` statement and its best practices.
-Discussed the importance of using block statements for better code structure.
+   - Explored conditional statements in JavaScript, focusing on the `if...else` statement and its best practices. learned the importance of using block statements for better code structure.

 5. **Switch Statement:**
    - learned the `switch` statement in JavaScript, explaining how it allows evaluating an expression and matching its value to various case labels.
 Explored the use of `break` statements and provided an example.